marijnh/Eloquent-JavaScript/20_node.md

 working with the ((file system)) to create a bridge between the two: an HTTP server that allows ((remote access)) to a file system.
-Such a server has all kinds of uses—it allows web applications to store and share data or it can give a group of people shared access to a bunch of files.
+Such a server has all kinds of uses—it allows web applications to store and share data, or it can give a group of people shared access to a bunch of files.

 {{index [path, URL], "GET method", "PUT method", "DELETE method"}}